Development Alternatives Group: TARA Machines and Tech Services (TMTS)

-DESI Power Orchha Pvt Ltd (DESI Power)

-Decentralised Energy Systems (India) Pvt.
-Ltd., more commonly known as DESI Power, is an independent rural power producer involved in providing electricity and energy services.

 TARAhaat Information and Marketing Services Ltd (TARAhaat)

 Launched in 2000, TARAhaat Information and Marketing Services Ltd. introduced Information Technology (IT) services in rural India.
 These services include literacy, vocational skills, and other products needed in rural communities.

 TARA Environmental Services Pvt Ltd (TARAenviro)

 Incorporated in 2008, TARAenviro, a part of the Development Alternatives Group, is a private company that markets water testing kits and filters under the Jal-TARA brand, which helps test the potability of water and offers cost-effective solutions for improving water quality.